Search Engine Optimization in Life Science and Biotech Marketing (Part 1)

 I continue to be amazed at the number of clients who ask me to define the term “SEO” when I use it in conversation.
 “What exactly is SEO?” they’ll ask.
 When companies like SERPninja explain that SEO stands for Search Engine Optimization, some of them will nod – they just weren’t familiar with the acronym.
 But many of them need more assistance understanding the basic principles.

-With search engines rapidly supplanting the information dissemination function of salespeople, SEO must be a crucial part of any effective marketing campaign for life science, medical device and biotech companies.
-One of the reasons why SEO reselling is such a great initiative for companies is because it allows you to maintain the standard of service.
+With search engines rapidly supplanting the information dissemination function of salespeople, wo must be a crucial part of any effective marketing campaign for life science, medical device and biotech companies.
+One of the reasons why hiring the best singapore seo service provider is such a great initiative for companies is because it allows you to maintain the standard of service.
 If you build a rag-tag team of SEO service providers, especially ones with little to no experience, there’s a chance that your company’s goodwill shall take a hit.
 Visit therankway.com, they have a streamlined, well worked-out process for ranking websites across different verticals so that they can deliver results reliably and quickly specializing in link building as well as onpage and technical seo.

 This newsletter is written for non-SEO-experts, whether you understand a lot about biotech and life science marketing already or you are a scientist who has reluctantly accepted a leadership position in your firm’s marketing function.
 You may not know what a title tag is, or even what html stands for, but you do know you need a web site that is “high performance” – that is, one that helps potential customers who are searching for answers find those answers on your company’s web site.